Your cart looks a little empty!Continue Shopping

 Prosecco Wine: All You Need To Know About The Taste of This Italian Classic

-We don’t know what it is, but whenever the sun is shining, the conversation is flowing, and the weekend ahead promises fun, all we want to drink is Prosecco wine.
+We don’t know why, but whenever the sun is shining, the conversation is flowing, and the weekend ahead promises fun, all we want to drink is Prosecco wine.

 Boasting fresh floral flavors, zingy acidity, and of course plenty of bubbles, Prosecco is such a joy to drink.
 But, is Prosecco merely a cheap alternative to Champagne?
 If we can afford it, should we opt for the French sparkling wine over this more reserved Italian option?